RobinsonGroup/robinsongroup.github.io/docs/index.md

 ### Translational and Genomic Bioinformatics

 Our group creates algorithms for translational and genomic research.
-Topics include diagnostic exome and genome sequencing, analysis of genomic data from RNA-seq, ChIP-seq, and Hi-C, and Machine Learning
+Topics include diagnostic exome and genome sequencing, analysis of genomic data from RNA-seq, ChIP-seq, and Hi-C, and machine learning.
+Although our focus has been
+on rare genetic disease, current projects involve common diseases and cancer.

 <figure markdown>
 ![Identity-by-descent filtering of exome sequence data ](img/ibd2.png){ width="400" }